 Political risk insurance is very useful for any company selling their product or services overseas in emerging markets and developing countries.
-As the name implies, it protects your company from risk due to political violence, upheaval, the seizure of private property by the state, and due to any number of other events.
+As the name implies, it protects your company from political risks – upheaval, the seizure of private property by the state, currency inconvertibility, cancellation of an import license and any number of other events.

 Often, political risk insurance is purchased as part of a trade credit insurance policy, particularly if an exporter is working with a new customer in a developing country.
 Trade credit insurance helps protect you from loss and default if a private company or customer does not pay – while political risk insurance helps protect you from government actions, civil unrest, and other risks that may be present in a still-developing country.